 Before we jump into specifics on this hike, let us paint a clear picture of where Alpe di Siusi is located.
 The name of the plateau can cause some confusion for travelers as it also denotes a broader holiday region in the Dolomites.

-As we show below, both holiday regions serve as excellent launching points for hiking Alpe di Siusi.
+As we detail below, both holiday regions serve as excellent launching points for hiking Alpe di Siusi.
+The nearest major town from Val Gardena is Ortisei (St. Ulrich) while the nearest in the Alpe di Siusi holiday region is Castelrotto (Kastelruth).
 Whether beginning your hike from Val Gardena or Alpe di Siusi, the hiking route we cover is the same.
-The only difference being your starting and endpoint.
+The only difference is your starting and end points.

-- To reach the cable car boarding area, insert the ticket into the turnstile ticket slot to gain access.
+- To reach the cable car boarding area, insert the ticket into the turnstile ticket slot.
 Then wait for a station staff member to direct you to board an available cable car.
 Sit back and soak in the views on the way up.
-To the east, the Seceda massif and alp will gradually reveal itself.
+To the east, the Seceda massif and alp will gradually reveal themselves.

 Begin your hike by heading left on trail no. 9 towards the Sassolungo Group.
 The trail will descend through stands of pines until opening into the rolling meadowland.

 On your left, you will pass the Malga Schgaguler Schwaige, the first of many mountain huts on Alpe di Siusi.
-“Schwaige” “Baita” and “Rifugio” are all used to denote mountain hut.
-These relaxing Alpine refuges have tended to travelers since the Middle Ages.
+On the plateau, you will see terms such as Schwaige, Baita, and Rifugio used for mountain huts or alpine dining stops.
+These welcoming places have served travelers and herders in the mountains for generations.

 Trail no. 6B will merge into trail no. 9 for a short distance.
 You will come to an option to take trail no. 3 to the right, but continue on 9 until you come to the second intersection for trail no. 3.
 Then take a right onto 3 towards Compatsch.